enyagoesbananas/Match-your-CCA/README.md

 print()

 if tech_final > outdoor_final and tech_final > music_final:
   print("You might be suitable for Infocomm club!
-Your Teacher woud then be Mr Gi") elif outdoor_final > music_final: print("You might be stuiable for ODAC!
-Your Teacher woud then be Mr Toh")
+Your teacher would then be Mr Gi") elif outdoor_final > music_final: print("You might be suitable for ODAC!
+Your teacher would then be Mr Toh")
 else:
   print("You might be suitable for Band!
-Your Teacher woud then be Mr Tan")
+Your teacher would then be Mr Tan")